• Skip to primary navigation

 How to Help

-Awareness and education is paramount.
-Elderly patients who aren’t capable of doing so on their own should have their medication monitored.
-Someone needs to speak to them directly about the dangers that prescription medication poses, and keeping themselves safe.
+Awareness and education are paramount.
+Elderly individuals who aren’t capable of taking their meds correctly on their own should have their medications monitored.
+Someone needs to speak to them directly about the dangers prescription medication poses and about keeping themselves safe.

-If necessary and possible, going to doctor’s visits with an elderly patient can be a great way to speak with the doctor and have a clear understanding of what is going on.
-People often leave doctor’s offices feeling confused.
+If necessary and possible, attending doctor visits with an elderly patient can be a great way to speak with the provider and have a clear understanding of the individual’s condition and treatment plan.
+People often leave doctors’ offices feeling confused.
 Having another set of eyes and ears in the office can help clarify misunderstandings.

-If you suspect that an elderly person in your life may be misusing their drugs, the best thing you can do is start by having a genuine conversation with them.
+If you suspect an elderly person in your life may be misusing their drugs, the best thing you can do is have a genuine conversation with them.
 The more you can get them to open up, the better.
-Often times, they may not know they have a problem until it is too late.
+Older adults often may not even recognize they have a problem until it’s too late.

 If you believe your loved one has a drug misuse problem, talk to them about getting help.
-The older population can be more resistant to getting help, but there are so many options out there that can work for anyone, in any position.
+Older adults can be more resistant to this idea, but many options are available that can work for people of any age.

 Filed Under: Addiction News